D3Scurr/HabitTracker/README.md

 A simple Habit Tracker and overall self improvement site for my first real project Simple habit list with adding habits
-Timer that I can start and stop
+Timer that I can start and stop, custom focus/break time Random quote display (on refresh for now, for testing)

 To Do:
- - Random quote for the day (for now for the refresh of the site)
  - Streak system, consistent days, numbers of focus blocks done
  - Reminder when to sleep (REM phase tracker)
  - XP, leveling system